rekapap/RPG-pyGame/README.md

 # RPG - PyGame

-A python game using pygame.
+A Python game using pygame using course material.

 ## Setup